-NULIBRY, TRUSELTIQ and our product candidates, if approved, may fail to achieve the degree of market acceptance by physicians, patients, healthcare payors, and others in the medical community necessary for commercial success.
+Our product candidates, if approved, may fail to achieve the degree of market acceptance by physicians, patients, healthcare payors, and others in the medical community necessary for commercial success.

-The commercial success of NULIBRY, TRUSELTIQ and our product candidates, if approved, will depend upon their degree of market acceptance by physicians, patients, third-party payors, and others in the medical community.
-NULIBRY, TRUSELTIQ and our product candidates, if approved, may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors, and others in the medical community.
-The degree of market acceptance of NULIBRY, TRUSELTIQ and any product candidates we may develop, if approved for commercial sale, will depend on a number of factors, including:
+The commercial success of our product candidates, if approved, will depend upon their degree of market acceptance by physicians, patients, third-party payors, and others in the medical community.
+Our product candidates, if approved, may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors, and others in the medical community.
+The degree of market acceptance of our product candidates we may develop, if approved for commercial sale, will depend on a number of factors, including:

-- the efficacy and safety of such products or product candidates as demonstrated in pivotal clinical trials and published in peer-reviewed journals; - the potential and perceived advantages compared to alternative treatments, including any similar generic treatments; - the ability to offer these products for sale at competitive prices; - the ability to offer appropriate patient access programs, such as co-pay assistance; - convenience and ease of dosing and administration compared to alternative treatments; - · the clinical indications for which the product or product candidate is approved by the FDA or comparable regulatory authorities; - product labeling or product insert requirements of the FDA or other comparable foreign regulatory authorities, including any limitations, contraindications or warnings contained in a product's approved labeling; - · restrictions on how the product is distributed; - the timing of market introduction of competitive products; - publicity concerning these products or competing products and treatments; - the strength of marketing and distribution support; - · favorable third-party coverage and sufficient reimbursement or other assistance for patients who are uninsured or underinsured; and - the prevalence and severity of any side effects or AEs.
+- the efficacy and safety of such product candidates as demonstrated in pivotal clinical trials and published in peer-reviewed journals; - the potential and perceived advantages compared to alternative treatments, including any similar generic treatments; - the ability to offer these products for sale at competitive prices; - the ability to offer appropriate patient access programs, such as co-pay assistance; - convenience and ease of dosing and administration compared to alternative treatments; - the clinical indications for which the product candidate is approved by the FDA or comparable regulatory authorities; - product labeling or product insert requirements of the FDA or other comparable foreign regulatory authorities, including any limitations, contraindications or warnings contained in a product's approved labeling; - restrictions on how the product is distributed; - the timing of market introduction of competitive products; - publicity concerning these products or competing products and treatments; - the strength of marketing and distribution support; - · favorable third-party coverage and sufficient reimbursement or other assistance for patients who are uninsured or underinsured; and - the prevalence and severity of any side effects or AEs.

 Sales of medical products also depend on the willingness of physicians to prescribe the treatment, which is likely to be based on a determination by these physicians that the products are safe, therapeutically effective and cost effective.
 In addition, the inclusion or exclusion of products from treatment guidelines established by various physician groups and the viewpoints of influential physicians can affect the willingness of other physicians to prescribe the treatment.
 We cannot predict whether physicians, physicians' organizations, hospitals, other healthcare providers, government agencies or private insurers will determine that our products are safe, therapeutically effective and cost effective as compared with competing treatments.
-If NULIBRY, TRUSELTIQ or any product candidates we develop do not achieve an adequate level of acceptance, we may not generate significant product revenue, and we may not become profitable.
+If any product candidates we develop do not achieve an adequate level of acceptance, we may not generate significant product revenue, and we may not become profitable.

-If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to sell and market NULIBRY, TRUSELTIQ or any product candidates we may develop, we may not be successful in commercializing those products or product candidates if and when they are approved.
+If we are unable to establish sales and marketing capabilities or enter into agreements with third parties to sell and market any product candidates we may develop, we may not be successful in commercializing those product candidates if and when they are approved.

-We are currently establishing a sales or marketing infrastructure and have little experience in the sale, marketing, or distribution of pharmaceutical products.
 To achieve commercial success for any approved product for which we retain sales and marketing responsibilities, we must continue to develop a sales and marketing organization or outsource these functions to third parties.
-In the future, we may choose to grow our focused sales, marketing, and commercial support infrastructure to market and sell our products.
-We may also elect to enter into collaborations or strategic partnerships with third parties to engage in commercialization activities with respect to selected products or product candidates, indications or geographic territories, including territories outside the United States, as we did with Helsinn in the case of TRUSELTIQ, although there is no guarantee we will be able to enter into similar arrangements in the future even if the intent is to do so.
+In the future, we may choose to grow our focused sales, marketing, and commercial support infrastructure to market and sell our product candidates, if and when they are approved.
+We may also elect to enter into collaborations or strategic partnerships with third parties to engage in commercialization activities with respect to selected product candidates, indications or geographic territories, including territories outside the United States, as we did with Helsinn in the case of TRUSELTIQ once it was approved, although there is no guarantee we will be able to enter into similar arrangements in the future even if the intent is to do so.